consbio/landscapesim/README.md

  exposes results to drive the visualizations in the tool, including 3D terrain visualizations, tables and charts.

 # Attribution
+Project funding was provided by the Bureau of Land Management through Oregon State University (AwardL14AC00103).
+A special thanks to  Dr. Louisa Evers (BLM) for her continued support.

 landscapesim would not be possible without the exhaustive work on [SyncroSim](syncrosim.com) from Colin J. Daniel, Leonardo Fid, Benjamin M. Sleeter, Marie-Josee Fortin, and many, many others pushing the bounds on spatially explicit simulation models focused on ecology and landscape management.